WojciechMatuszewski/programming-notes/web/graphql.md

 See how I'm collocating the data-needs within the vicinity of the `Child` using `Fragment` ?.
 This allows me to easily tweak it and make changes to it without touching the `Parent` query. **This is not an ideal solution** but I think it's worth considering.

+### Fragment matchers

+When your schema is using _GraphQL interfaces_ or _unions_ you might have encountered a warning about _Heuristic fragment matcher_.

+The warning itself is not critical but should not be taken lightly.
+Since your _GraphQL client_ usually (unless you fixed the warning :) ) does not know nothing about your schema, it has no way of validating if the fragments you are using on a type that implements an _interface_ are indeed correct.

+The default behavior is to use something called _heuristic fragment matcher_.
+The _heuristic_ means _good but not ideal_.
+Since this fragment matcher cannot handle fragments on unions or interfaces, you will need to implement your own.

+You can use `graphql-codegen` to do that.

 ## Approaches for creating a schema

 As with almost everything within JS ecosystem, there are multiple ways you can go about when it comes to creating a schema.